realtime-trains-lang/realtime-trains-py/README.md

 To install the package, simply run `pip install realtime-trains-py` in your terminal.
 Alternatively, you can clone, fork or download the [repository](https://github.com/anonymous44401/realtime-trains-py) onto your device.

 Once installed, you can import the package.
-Place the line `from [tbc] import [tbc]` at the top of your file, or run it directly in your terminal.
+Place the line `from realtime_trains_py import RealtimeTrainsPy` at the top of your file, or run it directly in your terminal.

 > [!IMPORTANT]
 > You need an RTT API account to access this package.
 You can sign up for free at the [API home page](https://api.rtt.io).